We think this movie stands out for:

 What parents need to know

-Parents need to know that like all Shrek movies, this "final chapter" includes some cartoonish violence, mild innuendo most children won't pick up on, and a scene in which Shrek gets tipsy on shaken "Eyeball-tinis."
-The mild peril is mostly medieval fighting between the ogres and Rumpelstiltskin's cabal of witches.
+Parents need to know that like all Shrek movies, Shrek Forever After includes some cartoonish violence, mild innuendo most children won't pick up on, and a scene in which Shrek gets tipsy on shaken "Eyeball-tinis."
+The mild peril in this "final chapter" is mostly medieval fighting between the ogres and Rumpelstiltskin's cabal of witches.
 Shrek and Fiona, as well as Donkey and his dragon wife, are all affectionate and flirt and kiss and declare their eternal love to each other.
 The gross-out humor is limited to some disgusting items the ogres eat and a few jokes about Donkey and the ogres, but otherwise, this is an animated movie for general audiences.
 Be warned, though, Shrek has a lot of merchandising tie-ins, so the consumerism is difficult to escape.
 Also, since it's offered in 3-D, a few scenes are more intense than they'd be otherwise.

 What's the story?